boolYikes/friggin_dags/README.md

 # What's this?
 - Airflow exercises.
 - It supposedly demonstrates DBT integration 🙄
+- Append-only strategy with implicit SCD(on the inference table), so no snapshot needed.
+- Seeds are for static lookups from csv etc...

 # Environment
 - Ubuntu 24.04 Server, 6.8.0-49-generic